qiita-spots/qiita/CONTRIBUTING.md

 Coverage testing is in effect, so run tests using `nosetests --with-coverage [test_file.py]` to check what lines of new code in your pull request are not tested.

+###Documentation

+The documentation for Qiita is maintained as part of this repository, under the `doc` folder, for more information, see the README.md file in `doc/README.md`.

 ###Scripts

 Scripts in Qiita are located inside the scripts directory, their actions will rely on the settings described in the Qiita config file, for example if you are dropping a database, the database that will be dropped is the one described by the `DATABASE` setting.
 The following is a list of the most commonly used commands during development: